dClimate/dClimate-Zarr-Client/README.md

 # dClimate-Zarr-Client
 Retrieve zarrs stored on IPLD.
-Currently, primary use is to handle ipfs / geographic operations for use in a [Flask API](https://github.com/dClimate/dClimate-Zarr-API).

 Uses [ipldstore](https://github.com/dClimate/ipldstore) to actually access zarrs, then provides filtering and aggregation functionality to these zarrs using `xarray` native methods wherever possible.